ECV1850 Plaque:

 TOWN OF COYOTE

 the Mexicans who traveled it.
-This route linked Missions throughout California.
+This route linked the Missions throughout California.

 Originally named Burnett, Coyote developed around a post office that was housed in a